CityOfBoston/budget.boston.gov/_pages/mbta.md

  - title: Operating Budget
    url: "/operating-budget/"
    local: true
- - current: Cabinets
+ - current: MBTA
  - published: 2/15/17
 intro:
- - title: Cabinets
+ - title: MBTA
    short_desc: >
      <div>"This budget is a manifestation of my vision for a
      Thriving, Healthy, and Innovative Boston."</div>